How to buy the right child car seat

 A five-point harness, commonly used on Group 1 seats, helps spread the force of a crash across your toddler's body, which should reduce injury – if it's fitted correctly.
 This type of harness also helps keep the shoulder straps in place.
 A five-point harness has a crotch strap, two shoulder straps and two side straps.

 Harness – height adjusters

-A correctly fitted harness is vital to help keep your child as safe as possible in a crash situation.
+A correctly fitted harness is vital to help keep your child as safe as possible in a crash.
 Make sure you check it regularly as your child grows.

 When your child starts to grow, lengthen the harness and adjust its height so that it's the right height to hold your child safely and comfortably.

-On some seats there are holes in the plastic of the seat shell.
-You can feed the straps through these holes manually to change their height.
-Not only is this a faff, it also greatly increases the risk of you putting the harness back incorrectly and therefore reducing the crash protection the seat should offer.
+On some seats there are slots in the plastic of the seat shell.
+You can feed the straps through these slots manually to change their height.
+Not only is this a faff, it also greatly increases the risk of you putting the harness back incorrectly and therefore reducing the crash protection that the seat should offer.

 Look out for seats where the headrest and the harness are connected, so pulling the headrest up automatically adjusts the harness height to fit correctly, which means less risk of getting it wrong.

 Check your car seat fits correctly with our free downloadable guide: 10 simple car seat fitting checks